 3. Order Configuration

-Once the customers select what he proposed to purchase, the number of products are easily adjusted or canceled during this phase.
+Once the customers select what they proposed to purchase, the number of products is easily adjusted or canceled during this phase.

 4. Order Booking